rfuzzo/MWSE/docs/source/types/mwseMCMTemplate.md

 	* `showHeader` (boolean): *Default*: `false`.
 The page's label will only be created if set to true.
 	* `label` (string): *Optional*.
 The label field is displayed in the tab for that page at the top of the menu.
 Defaults to: "Page {number}".
 	* `noScroll` (boolean): *Default*: `false`.
 When set to true, the page will not have a scrollbar.
 Particularly useful if you want to use a [ParagraphField](./mwseMCMParagraphField.md), which is not compatible with scroll panes.
+	* `showReset` (boolean): *Default*: `false`.
+When set to true, the Page will have a Reset button.
+Clicking on it will set the `variable.value` of all the setting on the page to their respective `defaultSetting` values.
 	* `config` (table): *Optional*.
 If provided, this `config` will be used to generate [`mwseMCMTableVariable`s](./mwseMCMTableVariable.md) for any [`mwseMCMSetting`s](./mwseMCMSetting.md) made inside this `Category`/`Page`. i.e., this parameter provides an alternative to explicitly constructing new variables.
 Subtables of this `config` can be accessed by passing a `configKey` to any `Category` that is nested inside this one.
 	* `defaultConfig` (table): *Optional*.
 Stores a default config that should be used by this mod's `Setting`s.
 This will initialize the `defaultSetting` field of any [`mwseMCMTableVariable`s](./mwseMCMTableVariable.md) created for this mod.
 Sub-configs can be accessed by passing a `configKey` to any `Category` that is nested inside this one.
 	* `configKey` (string, number): *Optional*.
 This can be used to access subtables of the `config` and `defaultConfig` stored in this component's `parentComponent`.
 This ensures that the `config` and `defaultConfig` stay synchronized.